JSzajek/CLWorks/ReadMe.md

 ## Use Cases
 - **Custom GPU Compute Shaders**: Bypass HLSL material limitations and graphics pipeline restrictions by using OpenCL programs directly.
-- **Offline Processing**: Use the GPU for mesh generation, image processing, or terrain analysis.
+- **Offline Processing**: Use the GPU for mesh generation, image processing, or data analysis.
 - **Physics or Simulation Pipelines**: Run GPU parallel computations (e.g. fluid, cloth, or particle systems).
 - **Scientific or Data-Driven UE Apps**: Visualize and process large datasets on the GPU.